 - (a) The Company has arranged for its bankers to guarantee its performance to third parties.
-The maximum amount of this guarantee at 31 December 2014 was \$84,205,043 (2013: \$84,205,043).
-The Company has also arranged for its ultimate parent entity to guarantee its performance to certain customers to a maximum of \$89,641,852 at 31 December 2014 (2013: \$70,063,615).
-These facilities are fully available and not used at the reporting date (2013: nil). - (b) The Company is involved in a number of legal actions relating to product liability and other contractual matters in the ordinary course of business.
+The used portion of the guarantee is \$82,422,333 (2014: \$84,205,043) and the maximum amount of the guarantee available is \$83,568,000 (2014: \$85,610,505).
+The Company has also arranged for its ultimate parent entity to guarantee its performance to certain customers to a maximum of \$89,641,852 (2014: \$89,641,852).
+This facility is fully available and not used at the reporting date (2014: nil). - (b) The Company is involved in a number of legal actions relating to product liability and other contractual matters in the ordinary course of business.
 These are being contested and where it is probable that a liability will arise, a provision has been made in these accounts for estimated legal costs and settlements of potential claims.
-Please refer Note 21. - (c) The Company is a member of a tax-consolidated group ('the Group') and is jointly and severally liable for the income tax of that group in the event that the head entity defaults in its payment obligations to the Australian Tax Office.
+Please refer to Note 21. - (c) The Company is a member of a tax-consolidated group ('the Group') and is jointly and severally liable for the income tax of that group in the event that the head entity defaults in its payment obligations to the Australian Tax Office.
 The head entity has not been in default of its payment obligations and the directors are of the opinion that the probability of default is remote. - (d) Pursuant to an ASIC Class Order dated 19 December 1992, relief has been granted to Mercedes-Benz Australia/Pacific Pty Ltd from the Corporations Act 2001 requirements for preparation, audit and publication of financial statements.
 As a condition of the Class Order, the Company and its immediate parent entity, Daimler Australia/Pacific Pty Ltd entered into a Deed of Cross Guarantee on 6 November 1992.
 The effect of the Deed is that the immediate parent entity guarantees to each creditor payment in full of any debt in the event of winding up of the Company under certain provisions of the Corporations Act 2001.
 The Company has given similar guarantee in the event that its immediate parent entity is wound up.